gvwilson/snailz/README.md

 4,10.19,0.08,0.05,0.09
 ```

+To make simulated data more realistic:

+1. Responses for both mutated and unmutated specimens decrease over time
+    depending on the value of the degradation parameter
+    to simulate the effects of processing delay.

+1. If the `oops` parameter is given a value greater than zero,
+    one experimenter is chosen at random
+    and all of their response values scaled up by this amount
+    to simulate operator error.

-A "raw" assay file is also created by taking the clean ones
+1. A "raw" assay file is also created by taking the clean ones
     and introducing zero or more deliberate formatting errors
     to simulate the kind of data that laboratories commonly produce.

 Finally,
 a SQLite database file is created that stores the people, specimens, and assay summary information
 in tables with the obvious names and columns.